1912 Minnesota gubernatorial election: Background

-Minnesota had been a Republican stronghold for decades, but it appeared that this Republican dominance was waning.
+Minnesota had been a Republican stronghold for decades, but it appeared that this dominance was waning.
 The Republicans, divided between their reactionary and progressive factions, were more concerned with fighting among themselves than fighting the historically weak Minnesota Democratic Party.
 Having built something of a bench in the state, Minnesota Democrats were optimistic for 1912, as were outside observers.
 The Duluth Herald remarked that "there was never a time in Minnesota when the Democratic outlook was so bright."

 Campaign

 Peter M. Ringdal was first mentioned for the governorship early in 1912, along with other Minnesota Democrats.
 He was known as a "true progressive" and one of the leaders of the progressive movement in Minnesota.
 One paper remarked that Ringdal was the Nestor of Minnesota progressives.

 In March, prominent members of the Minnesota Democratic Party met to discuss the coming party convention and primary.
-In their meeting, they expressed that they believed Woodrow Wilson would receive the state's Democratic delegates.
-They also expressed confidence that then-Congressman Winfield Scott Hammond would be a good candidate for governor, though they would settle for Ringdal as a decent second choice.
+They believed Woodrow Wilson would receive the state's Democratic delegates.
+They also expressed confidence that then-Congressman Winfield Scott Hammond would be a good candidate for governor, though they would settle for Ringdal as a second choice.

 In April, the Minneapolis Democratic Party endorsed Charles M. Andrist, a French language professor at the University of Minnesota.
-Andrist had not yet decided to run for governor, so the endorsement came as a surprise.
+He had not yet decided to run for governor, so the endorsement came as a surprise.
 On May 23, Andrist officially entered the race and unveiled his platform at a banquet in Minneapolis.
-His platform included some favorite progressive reforms of the day, like the popular election of Senators, campaign finance reforms, and allowing high schools to teach agricultural studies.
+His platform included some favorite progressive reforms of the day, like the popular election of senators, campaign finance reforms, and allowing high schools to teach agricultural studies.

 In late July, both Ringdal and Andrist officially paid the $50 filing fee.
 The Democratic organization in Minnesota asked Andrist to withdraw and support Ringdal to boost their chances of winning in the general election.
 This was part of a theme that year: the Democratic organization, sensing a weakly united Republican organization, was seeking to forward their strongest ticket without any primary challenges.
 However, their attempt to crowd out Andrist seems to have emboldened another professor, who told many that he had decided to run for governor: Peter M. Magnusson of St. Cloud.
 He never officially filed, however, and did not appear on primary ballots.